 We have thoroughly researched workplace pension provisions and would be happy to offer employers tailored advice.

 What if an employer doesn’t want to offer a workplace pension?

 Workplace pensions are not optional and employers have a duty to offer employees an appropriate scheme.

 Employees can choose to leave the scheme if they wish, but employers are legally obliged to offer one in the first place.
 Employers face substantial fines and even imprisonment if they do not comply.

 How can Lamont Pridmore help?

-We can take care of everything for you, from helping you find the most appropriate scheme for your business through to ensuring you meet your obligations in terms of record keeping and reporting.
+We can take care of everything for you, from helping you find the most appropriate scheme for your business to ensuring you continue to meet your obligations in terms of record-keeping and reporting.